Mahmoud-Moustafa93/project-manager/README.md

 # Project Manager Web Application

-A web application to organize and manage personal projects or tasts.
+A web application to organize and manage personal tasks or projects.

 The application is created using: